 MIS is short for management information systems—the study of people and technology and how they relate.
 MIS uses data to provide businesses with the information they need to make decisions that improve a company’s performance.
 MIS work involves data collection using technology and various reports to analyze business trends and future opportunities.

 Management information systems degrees are often confused with computer science degrees due to similar coursework.
 Both MIS and computer science degree programs include the study of computer-based information systems.
 However, MIS degree programs focus more heavily on business database systems, business systems analysis, and administration.
-Computer science degrees tend to include more coursework related to programming, hardware, and software systems.
+Computer science degrees tend to include more programming, hardware, and software systems coursework.

 An MIS degree indicates that you have mastered the basics of information technology and systems.
 It demonstrates your ability to apply technological skills to benefit business information systems.
 If you like working with computers, technology, and people, majoring in MIS can be an excellent foundation for your career.
 The section below lists a few areas of expertise you can expect to study while pursuing an MIS degree.

 Aside from general education courses, you can expect to take business courses like macroeconomics and study areas of mathematics like calculus.
-Here are a few more courses you might complete as an aspiring MIS professional:
+The following are a few more courses you could complete as an aspiring MIS professional:

 Principles of system theory and application